Scientific Name

 How to Grow and Care

-Most varieties are very easy to grow and are not particular about soil quality or soil pH.
+Most varieties are easy to grow and are not particular about soil quality or pH.
 Many can be grown from seed, either started indoors, 4-6 weeks before your last expected frost, or direct-seeded outdoors.
 Many will seed themselves.
 However, the hybrid varieties do not grow true to seed.

 Coreopsis will need regular water when first planted until they are established.
-After that, they are pretty drought tolerant.
+After that, they are pretty drought-tolerant.

 Although they are rugged plants, they don't tend to live more than 3 to 5 years.
-A decrease in flowering is a signal it is time to divide the plants or plant some new ones from seeds.
-See more at: How to Grow and Care for Coreopsis.
+Therefore, a decrease in flowering is a signal it is time to divide the plants or plant some new ones from seeds.

 Origin